mcknightlabs/rtmup/_posts/goal/2017-03-05-management.md

 <ul>
 	<li>When interviewing, I focus on answering two key questions: 1) Does she have a history of getting shit done?
 2) Is she sharp?
 This is a tip I learned years ago from <a href="https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/">a blog post</a> by Joel Spolsky, CEO of Stack Overflow.
 Five full-time hires later, I can confirm that it works quite well.</li>
 	<li>I hire the best people I can find who have not yet been the best – the all-stars no one yet knows.
 A similar approach is to hire people who are going to "<a href="https://bothsidesofthetable.com/whom-should-you-hire-at-a-startup-bc47cac70e49#.4ql9upylg">punch above their weight-class</a>."
 This is relatively easy to figure out if the answers to the two questions in the previous bullet are a resounding YES.</li>
 	<li>Other things I look for in a candidate are relevant passions, communication style, and cultural fit.
-Getting cultural fit right is <a href="http://avc.com/2017/03/cultural-differences">always critical</a>, but it is even more important if you are a startup.</li> Are you going to behave like a self-interested rebel at a time when we need a strong team player?
+Getting cultural fit right is <a href="http://avc.com/2017/03/cultural-differences">always critical</a>, but it is even more important if you are a startup.
+Are you going to behave like a self-interested rebel at a time when we need a strong team player?</li>
 </ul>

 ### Conduct quarterly performance evals